lf-edge/ekuiper/docs/en_US/sqls/json_expr.md

 ### Index expression

 Index Expressions allow you to select a specific element in a list.
-It should look similar to array access in common programming languages.
-Indexing is 0 based.
+It should look similar to array access in common programming languages.The index value starts with 0, -1 is the starting position from the end, and so on.

 ```
 SELECT children FROM demo